 - what the terms of the guarantee will be.

 Remember!
-A written or oral statement by the manufacturer, seller or service provider that the guarantee for the product or service you choose is two years is not a guarantee under the Consumer Rights Protection Act, as you already have the right to apply for a claim for a product or service deficiencies within two years from the date of purchase of the product or receipt of the service.
+A written or oral statement by the manufacturer, seller or service provider that the guarantee for the product or service you choose is two years is not a guarantee under the Consumer Rights Protection Law, as you already have the right to apply for a claim for a product or service deficiencies within two years from the date of purchase of the product or receipt of the service.

 The guarantee is only binding on its giver!